typ7777777/Cute-Sticky-Notes/README.md

 3) **Data Struct Protocol** (as a universal computer data communicate protocol with fast load<*only read your want from disk to ram*>/compress/encrypt/search support. e.g. something like json/http(s) protocol maybe out of date someday, but this core idea will not.)
 4) **Async** in old language that don't support.

-http://cutestickynotes.com/ (!!Danger!! all files and website hijacked by evil)
+http://cutestickynotes.com/ (!!Danger!! all files(the app file is danger also, donot run after connect network) and website hijacked by evil)

 >*App maybe need **hack** to run:*
 >*because **virus**{some will infect C# object cause app delete user data file, some stop this app run} not due to this app,*